Flood Mitigation Planning

 Do you have questions?
 Please contact Flood Mitigation Planning Staff.

 Flood Protection Grant Programs

-- Flood Protection Planning Grant Program: The Flood Protection Planning grant program, through the State's Research and Planning Fund, provides financial assistance to political subdivisions to conduct feasibility studies for an entire watershed to evaluate both structural and nonstructural solutions to flood hazards within the watershed, planning for or implementation of Flood Early Warning System(s); or planning for or implementing a Flood Response Plan.
+- Flood Protection Grant Program: The Flood Protection grant program, through the State's Research and Planning Fund, provides up to 50% state financial assistance to political subdivisions to conduct feasibility studies for an entire watershed to evaluate both structural and nonstructural solutions to flood hazards within the watershed, planning for or implementation of Flood Early Warning System(s); or planning for or implementing a Flood Response Plan.

 - National Flood Insurance Program (NFIP) The National Flood Insurance Program (NFIP) was established by the United States Congress in the National Flood Insurance Act of 1968 and is administered by the Federal Insurance Administration (FIA) and the Mitigation Directorate, components of the Federal Emergency Management Agency (FEMA).

-- Community Resources Additional information such as flyers, technical bulletins, links, grant information and other helpful resources.
+- Community Resources Additional resources such as brochures, technical bulletins, helpful links, information and other resources.